 BS 8233:2014 requires that internal noise levels should not be considered in isolation.
 ProPG indicates that where external amenity spaces are an intrinsic part of the overall design of a development then those spaces should be enjoyed as intended.
-In general, it is desirable that the external noise level does not exceed 50 dB LAeq,T, with an upper guideline value of 55 dB LAeq,T which would be acceptable in noisier environments.
+In general, this means limiting external noise levels to less than, or equal to, 50dB LAeq 16hr.

-8.3.2.4 Element 4 - Other Relevant Issues
+8.3.2.4.
+Element 4 - Other Relevant Issues

 Relevant national, regional and planning and noise policies should be assessed on deciding on the suitability of the acoustic conditions of the development.
 This assessment may involve looking at the likely occupants of the proposed development, potential future occupancy changes, and their vulnerability and sensitivity to noise.
 Additionally, design measures might have unintended adverse effects, such as sealed up balconies that result in a lack of connection with the external environment.
 The guidance requires that unintended adverse effects should be avoided.